 Most weeks between two and four students will be asked to present a short design critique of a human-machine interface (you should be able to show the images of an interface or a device).
-Another type of an on-going presentation will be a presentation of an online article on a topic related with weekly class topic.
-The article could be selected as an example of a UX technique or tool; if possible the article should be closely related to the weekly readings/lecture topic (but it should not repeat the same content).
+Another type of an on-going presentation will be a presentation of an online article on a topic of AI in HCI (possibly related to the weekly class topic).
 If more than one student is presenting, they should coordinate their article selection so that there is no overlap.
-The presentations should be short and to the point (5 to 7 minutes).
+The presentations should be short and to the point (7 to 10 minutes).
 For both types of presentations you should prepare slides and upload them to Canvas 48 hours before the class meeting time.
 More information is posted on Canvas under Assignments.